lucidity-chain/LucID/README.md

 # LucID
-A Lucidity protocol that creates a safe, digital ID on Blockchain ecosystems
+A Lucidity protocol that creates a safe, digital ID on Blockchain ecosystems.